andyfinnell/NativeMarkKit/README.md

 NativeMark is a flavor of Markdown designed to be rendered by native apps (i.e. it compiles down to native types, not HTML).
 Specifically, it implements the [CommonMark spec](https://spec.commonmark.org/0.29/) with the significant exception of raw HTML tags.
 NativeMark will treat raw HTML tags as plain text.

 The goal of NativeMark is to provide a simple, intuitive way to create styled text in native apps.
 NativeMarkKit is an implementation of NativeMark for macOS, iOS, and tvOS.
-NativeMarkKit supports dark mode and dynamic type where available.
+NativeMarkKit supports dark mode, dynamic type, and SwiftUI where available.

 ## Requirements